Video Transcoding: The Best Video Bitrates for Mobile Streaming [2022 Update]

 In order to better understand transcoding, it’s important to have a clear understanding of video compression.

 The natural format of a video is “uncompressed.”
 This means that each frame of the video is recorded as a standalone image.
-30 frames per second is standard.
+30 frames per second is the standard, although other frame rates do exist.
 However, uncompressed video often results in huge file sizes that are impractical for streaming over the internet.

 Let’s say the whole frame of your video is black for two seconds, for example, a subject could be entering a dark room.
 An uncompressed video might store all 60 frames as individual images.